daniel77chen/Character-Customization-Game/README.md

 * Background

 #### Character Model 👦🏻
 All of the parts and features used to create the character model were entirely built from primitive 3D shapes from examples/common.js.
-This includes a mix of spheres, cylinders, cone tips, torus, etc. to shape each of the details such as the hair fragments and facial features. 👩‍🦳
+This includes a mix of spheres, cylinders, cone tips, torus, etc. to shape each of the details such as the hair fragments and facial features 👩‍🦳

 In the default (non-moving) state, the character displays animations (i.e. swaying arms, bobbing head back and forth, eyes periodically blinking) as it is standing while the user hasn't provided any input to control its movements.

 #### Accessories 💍
 Some of the added accessories also offer unique additions to your character.
 For example:
-* Adding "Cat Ears" will show subtle animations as the cat ears sway along as the head bobs back and forth. 🐱
+* Adding "Cat Ears" will show subtle animations as the cat ears sway along as the head bobs back and forth 🐱
-* Selecting "Microphone" will prompt your character to sing a random song, which is also accompanied by extra animations for the mouth opening/closing and arm moving as it holds the mic. 🎤🎶 Beware: it likes singing a lot, so the only way you'll get it to stop is if you take its mic away by selecting "None". 🎤✋
+* Selecting "Microphone" will prompt your character to sing a random song, which is also accompanied by extra animations for the mouth opening/closing and arm moving as it holds the mic. 🎤🎶 Beware: it likes singing a lot, so the only way you'll get it to stop is if you take its mic away by selecting "None" 🎤✋

 **Hint:** Give your character all the accessories for a suprise 🎊🎁 Though please make sure that your volume isn't too loud 🔊